Tanshaydar/LibJpeg-Turbo-Unity/README.md

 Currently supports _Android armeabi-v7a / arm64-v8a_ and _Windows x86 / x64_.
 At least that was my use case.
 If you want more platforms, you can build your own libjpeg-turbo and still use the same importer/wrapper here.

-Otherwise, simply download **Plugins.zip** file from release tab and put it under your Assets folder.
+Otherwise, simply download **Plugins.zip** file from [releases tab](https://github.com/Tanshaydar/LibJpegTurboUnity/releases) and put it under your Assets folder.

 ## Example/Demonstration
 Captured on Pico Neo 3 Pro Eye, using the 3.0.2 release build.
 Numbers are aggregated and averaged milliseconds.